 This post contains affiliate links.
 Full disclosure is at the bottom of the article.

-There’s something special about pistachio gelato, right?
+There’s something special about pistachio gelato.
 It’s easily one of the top flavors people crave.
 The downside?
-Pistachio gelato is probably the most faked gelato flavor out there.
-Why?
-Because quality pistachios carry a high price tag.
+Pistachio gelato is probably the most faked gelato flavor out there, and that’s because quality pistachios are expensive.
 Sadly, this leads many shops to take shortcuts.
-Often, what passes for pistachio gelato relies on things like inexpensive almond extract to mimic nuttiness, artificial green dyes for a color that real pistachios rarely achieve so vividly on their own, or even bulking out the product with less expensive nuts.
+Often, what passes for pistachio gelato relies on ingredients like inexpensive almond extract to mimic nuttiness, artificial green dyes to achieve a color that real pistachios rarely achieve so vividly on their own, or even bulking out the product with less expensive nuts.

 Irresistible Sicilian pistachio gelato served in a brioche, at I Dolci di Nonna Vicenza, in Catania, Sicily.

-The undisputed key to unlocking that outstanding, authentic pistachio gelato flavor and texture is making pistachio paste from scratch.
-Forget the compromises; this is where the magic truly happens.
-Start with high-quality raw, unsalted pistachios for the purest flavor.
-While legendary Sicilian Bronte pistachios are the ultimate dream for their unique profile, any good quality raw pistachio will yield fantastic results when you prepare them yourself.
+I recommend using high-quality raw, unsalted pistachios for the purest flavor.
+While legendary Sicilian Bronte pistachios are the ultimate dream for their unique profile, any good-quality raw pistachio will yield fantastic results when you prepare them yourself.

 While raw pistachios are certainly an investment, crafting your own paste gives you complete control over the quality, freshness, and roast level.
 This often results in a far superior flavor profile than even pricey store-bought pastes, making every penny count towards incredible taste.